Ap0c/node-framework/docs/home.md

 Variables are a way of inserting data into templates at the time of rendering.
 So, for example, on a blog site you could have a generic article template and then insert the content for a specific article at the time the user asks for it.
 Variables are defined in view functions, possibly through querying a database, and passed to the template engine.
 In the template they are defined using the `{{ <variable_name> }}` tag, which will be replaced with the contents of the variable during rendering.

+### Static Files

+Static files may be served directly by the framework, or by a web server such as Nginx running in front of the framework.
+They are stored within the `static` directory.
+The server knows to look for a static file through a user-defined URL prefix, which defaults to `/static/`.

 ## Third Party Software

 So far, the only third party package used is node-sqlite3, simply because building a full set of database bindings would have required an excessive amount of work relative to the scale of this project.
 This package may be found on Github [here](https://github.com/mapbox/node-sqlite3), and on the npm site [here](https://www.npmjs.com/package/sqlite3).

+## Future Plans

+* Expanding the template engine to include control logic statements, like loops and conditionals.
+* Adding regular expressions and variable capture to the URL routing components.